llm-bible/llm-bible.github.io/_publications/kang2023do.markdown

 bibkey: kang2023do
 additional_links:
   - {name: "Paper", url: "http://arxiv.org/abs/2305.06474v1"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Few-Shot', 'Reinforcement Learning', 'Merging', 'Pretraining Methods', 'Fine-Tuning']
+tags: ['Fine-Tuning', 'Efficiency and Optimization', 'Reinforcement Learning', 'Merging', 'Training Techniques', 'Pretraining Methods', 'Few-Shot']
 ---
 Large Language Models (LLMs) have demonstrated exceptional capabilities in generalizing to new tasks in a zero-shot or few-shot manner.
 However, the